Locks down: German hairdressers reopen despite virus fears

 Soeder said the “symbolic measure” ultimately helps Germany, because Czech authorities want to use it in high-risk areas near the border and vaccinate cross-border commuters.

-He also suggested that virus hotspots along the border should receive a greater share of available tests and vaccines to help contain the spread there.
+Saxony’s governor, Michael Kretschmer, suggested that virus hot spots along the border should receive a greater share of available tests and vaccines for everyone over 18 to help contain the spread there.

 Most of the German counties with high infection rates are near the Czech border.